 People’s Theatre Project– People’s Theatre Project, a nonprofit arts and social justice organization, unites members of under-represented communities to raise awareness of their shared struggles through the personally and socially transformative process of collaborative theatre making.
 In both community and school-based settings, all People’s Theatre Project programs for children and youth follow the organization’s unique curriculum that engages the actors in a variety of theatre making projects inspired by social themes and culminates in a theatrical collage performed for the community.
 Concentration on racial injustice through the restorative justice approach of facilitating.
 High school and middle school students.
 NYC

 Aquinas Catholic School and Convent, Bronx, NYC.
-Directed the full production of Sister Act: The Musical with an all female high school cast of Dominican, African American and Caribbean descent.
+Directed the full production of Sister Act: The Musical and Dream Girls The Musical, with an all female high school cast of Dominican, African American and Caribbean descent.

 Co- Creator with Mei Ann Teo of First Do No Harm, partnered with H.E.A.L.T.H. for youths organization and Whole Foods NYC.